Welding-qualification:

 SOLUTIONS with Effective, Powerful Advice

-Welding-qualification practice has evolved in a complex and well defined protocol conceived to provide the assurance that every precaution is taken.
+Welding-qualification practice has evolved in a complex and well defined protocol engaging qualification procedures and constant control of production activities.

 The purpose is to guarantee that the application of welding techniques is realized with adequate competence and workmanship to fulfill design purposes.

-Welding-qualification of procedures and of personnel is an important part of weld quality management.
+Welding-qualification of procedures and of personnel is an important part of weld quality management together with performance qualification records (PQR).

 Welding-qualification requirements are generally formalized as binding Codes.
 However, even if the application is not covered by a code or standard, it is strongly recommended that some form of welding procedure qualification be performed for all critical welding operation.